siyuan-note/appearance/guide/en_US/SiYuan User Guide/General Operations/Editor and shortcuts_20200924100950-9op5xi1.sy.md

 ## Vditor editor
 {: id="20200924101004-lcuaajy"}

-The editor component of Siyuan Note is called "Vditor", which is a browser-side Markdown editor and an open source project designed and developed by us.
+The editor component of SiYuan is called "Vditor", which is a browser-side Markdown editor and an open source project designed and developed by us.
 It can be found at [here](https://github.com/Vanessa219/vditor) Find its code.
-Based on Vditor, we developed the editor mode currently used in Siyuan Notes, and we will continue to improve it in the future to bring you a more modern Markdown editing experience.
+Based on Vditor, we developed the editor mode currently used in SiYuan, and we will continue to improve it in the future to bring you a more modern Markdown editing experience.
 {: id="20200924101004-1mn695u"}

 ## Editor shortcuts